brumar/sentence_boundary_detection/README.md

 This repository has been set up for a recruitement purpose.
 I don't think I'll invest time to properly maintain it.
 If you fork it and do nice things, shout me an email so that I can publicize your fork on this Readme.

-## TODOS
+## TODOS And Ideas

-- Normalization step user inputs (more on this in the quoted article).
 - Treat gracefully erroneous input (like unexisting files)
 - Inspect and improve the model, use crossvalidation, inspect awesome fails (i.e couple of sentences where the model gives high confidenceand yet fails miserably)
+- Normalisation step of unicode characters (cf article at the end).
 - Plot the ROC curve !
 - Test more thorougly html and text input, possibly with a generation mechanism.
 - Refactor/Comment hard-to-reason-about functions
 - Separate dev requirements (black, pytest, jupyter) from user requirements
-- Dokerize the application
+- Dokerize the application.
-- As the number of words is an important feature, it may be useful to classify with a multi layer approach like.
+- As the "number of words" is an important feature, it may be useful to classify with a multi pass approach to conservatively accept candidates as sentences on a first pass, then progressively accept more and more sentences.
-- Adapt the classifier so that False positive may be more damaging than False negative.
-Maybe set the coefficient for the feature "number of words" to a fixed level, a bit higher than its trained value.
+- Consider that False positive may be more damaging than False negative and adapt the classifier.
+Maybe setting the coefficient for the feature "number of words" to a fixed level, a bit more impactful than its trained value.
-- Use beautiful soup instead of handwritten markup detection
+- Use beautiful soup instead of naive markup detection using regexes.
+- Consider false posivite patterns such as the ellipis (...)

 ## Credits